freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-hobbies-and-interests/task-11.md

 ---

-b) Bob has been into photography for a long time.
+Bob has been into photography for a long time.

 ---

-c) Bob has been a professional photographer for ten years.
+Bob has been a professional photographer for ten years.

 ### --feedback--